Skip to content

 Possible Cause Solution

-Host machine cannot access the public internet, DNS is not functioning Check and adjust the operating system network configuration.
+Host machine cannot access the public network or has abnormal DNS Check and adjust the operating system's network configuration.

-Container cannot access the public internet, DNS is not functioning Check and adjust Docker-related configurations, and if necessary, check the operating system network configuration.
+Container cannot access the public network or has abnormal DNS Check and adjust Docker-related configurations, and if necessary, check the operating system's network configuration.

 Edit the /etc/docker/daemon.json file, add the following content, save it, and restart the Docker service: